Swiftify-Corp/IHProgressHUD/README.md

 ## License

-`IHProgressHUD` is distributed under the terms and conditions of the [MIT license](https://github.com/SVProgressHUD/SVProgressHUD/blob/master/LICENSE).
+`IHProgressHUD` is distributed under the terms and conditions of the [MIT license](https://github.com/Swiftify-Corp/IHProgressHUD/blob/master/LICENSE).
 The success, error and info icons are made by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) and are licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 ## Credits

 `IHProgressHUD` is brought to you by [Md Ibrahim Hassan ](mdibrahimhassan@gmail.com) If you're using `IHProgressHUD` in your project, attribution would be very appreciated.
+This project is converted using [Swiftify ](http://swiftify.com/)